-The explanations will be completed with examples, demonstrations and students; presentations.
+The explanations will be completed with examples, demonstrations and students' presentations of topics and practical cases related to the content of the course.

 LABORATORY EXERCISES (1.5 ECTS)

 Some basic concepts will be studied in the lab.
 The students will participate actively in the implementation of the solution.